Today in History - November

 - See our catalogue under Agency No. 6085 - Trustees of the ANZAC Memorial Building

 - Anzac War Memorial, Hyde Park Syndey, n.d.

 On this day in 1787 James Dowling, the Second Chief Justice of NSW, was born.
 Dowling arrived in Sydney in February 1828 and worked as a judge in the Supreme Court until he was confirmed as Chief Justice on 30 August 1837.
 He kept meticulous records of many of the large number of cases he heard as a judge and was well-liked within the legal profession.

 On this day in 1975 State Records NSW officially opened the Western Sydney Records Centre (Stage 1) at Kingswood.
-The new storage facilitiy complemented the Sydney Records Centre at The Rocks and held approximately 40 shelf km of State archives.
+The new storage facility complemented the Sydney Records Centre at The Rocks (closed June 2012) and held approximately 40 shelf km of State archives.

 On this day in 1838 the Tarban Creek Lunatic Asylum was opened.
 The first patients were transferred from Liverpool Asylum and the Female Factory, Parramatta.
 By 1869 Tarban Creek had become the Gladesville Hospital for the Insane.

 - See our resources page on Asylum Records